-Let's see what settings can be applied for a single update type and how can we use them to achieve the best results.
+Let's see what settings can be applied for a single update type and how we can use them to achieve the best results.

-Decide if you want Drop Guard to perform updates for the specific update type by checking or unchecking the "Apply updates to..." box.
+Decide if you want Drop Guard to perform updates for the specific update type at all by checking or unchecking the "Apply updates to..." box.
 If unchecked, this update type will be excluded from updates.

 Specify the Git branch you want the updates of this type to be committed to.
-The list of branches will be pulled into the select list and the most appropriate branch will be guessed automatically.
+The list of your branches will be pulled into the select list and the most appropriate branch will be suggested automatically.
 This branch is also used as a source for any feature branch created for updates of this type.

-NB: When using feature branches, don't forget to create the "Merge branch" action on the "Events" screen of the project edit form.
+Decide if you want Drop Guard to create a feature branch for this update.
+If unchecked, all updates will be committed to the source branch we've set above.
+When you are using feature branches, don't forget to create the "Merge branch" action on the "Events" screen of the project edit form, so your QA process is fulfilled.
 A good recipe is to merge the feature branch when the task status is "Test passed" or "Closed".

-Next checkbox is an important one - if checked, Drop Guard will push updates automatically right after they're detected.
+This checkbox is an important one - if checked, Drop Guard will push updates automatically right after they're detected.
 This is essential for the "Highly critical" updates, as the website should be patched as soon as possible, otherwise you're at risk to face the next Drupalgeddon effect eventually.

-While performing an update, Drop Guard checks the module for modifications.
-If such is found, it makes a patch out of it, applies an update against the "clean" version of the project, and tries to reapply the patch.
-Then it's up to you to decide whether to stop the update process and review what went wrong or proceed, discarding your modifications, at the same time writing the output to the task log.
+While performing an update, Drop Guard checks the specific module for modifications.
+If such is found, it makes a patch out of it, applies an update against the "clean" version of the project, and tries to re-apply the patch.
+Then it's up to you to decide whether to stop the update process and review what went wrong or to proceed, discarding your modifications, at the same time writing the output to the task log.
 We recommend having this one checked for all update types except "Highly critical".